 Pragya Agarwal - Co-founder of ORCO Spices

 Being a woman, I personally respect and admire any woman entrepreneur starting her own business or working with someone.
 Nowadays it’s good to see almost every young girl wanting to do something.
 I personally prefer having woman partners, people in space who I work with.
-I chose to have at-least a woman in the team always.
+I chose to have at least a woman in the team always.

-I strongly believe in ‘Women for Women’, which is also the essence of my startup ORCO, an organic condiments and spices brand.
+I strongly believe in ‘Women for Women’, which is also the essence of my startup ORCO, an organic condiments, and spices brand.
 The journey began in 2017 when on a daily basis I witnessed my house help being a victim of domestic violence.
-Having associated with social work for a couple of years, I realised domestic violence at home is quite regular in Indian family units particularly among the low-income communities.
+Having been associated with social work for a couple of years, I realised domestic violence at home is quite regular in Indian family units, particularly among the low-income communities.
 That’s when I decided to take a step forward and help these women become financially independent.

-I began ORCO Spices with my 25-year-old daughter Adhvika Agarwal, with the mission to empower marginal sector women by setting up a small unit in the backyard of my own house and motivated these women to use the skill they already had, i.e. processing spices.
+I began ORCO Spices with my 25-year-old daughter Adhvika Agarwal, with the mission to empower marginal sector women by setting up a small unit in the backyard of my own house and motivating these women to use the skill they already had, i.e. processing spices.
 Understanding the changing trends Adhvika, decided on taking the organic route and it was an uphill ride from there.

-We started with merely 4 women working part time in our backyard and now we have been successfully able to employ over 100 women and plan to take the number up to 500 in the next year.
+We started with merely 4 women working part-time in our backyard and now we have been successfully able to employ over 100 women and plan to take the number up to 500 in the next year.

 It makes me extremely happy to see that my daughter and I were able to build a brand that has helped several underprivileged women become independent and financially stable.